dboikliev/AspecTS/README.md

 #### Target:<a id="target"></a>

-Target is a bitfalgs enum which contains the possible targets for an aspect.
+Target is a bit flags enum which contains the possible targets for an aspect.
 Targets can be combined with the bitwise-or operator ( | ).

 ```typescript